 - Assassin – this is a common team building game.
 Each player picks another player as a target and tries to assassinate them.
 It is effective as it can improve the bond between your employees.
 It is the best game to relax and at the same time bring out each player competitive side

 - Minefield – Place items on the ground to represent mines.
 Gather your staff into teams of 4-5 and nominate a member to become blindfolded in the middle of the minefield.
 It is the rest of the team’s job to navigate the player through the field without stepping on any mines.
 This is ideal to build communication and trust within employees.

 Effective group learning is a great employee engagement strategy that will leave your staff laughing for days!
 Go the extra mile and plan an ultra-fun work social to go on once the working day is over.

-All in all, I think it has become pretty clear that implementing a successful employee engagement strategy is key for company growth.
-The 5 strategies above are a sure-fire way to lead you to success whilst maintaining employee satisfaction, happiness, health and a successful work-life balance.
+Implementing a successful employee engagement strategy is key for company growth and satisfied employees.
+These 5 strategies are a sure-fire way to lead you to success whilst maintaining employee satisfaction, happiness, health and a successful work-life balance: